anuyaya27/Eleganza/README.md

 Eleganza is an AI-powered luxury outfit stylist that curates personalized fashion recommendations by blending your digital wardrobe with real-time data like weather, location, and style preferences.
 Whether you're dressing for a casual brunch or a black-tie gala, Eleganza delivers intelligent suggestions straight to your fingertips—seamlessly integrating Android front-end design with a Python-driven backend and Google Cloud infrastructure.

+## Inspiration
+My CS major friends that think wearing the same hoodie everyday is okay, because "fashion and styling is time consuming".

 ## Features

 - **Android Application**: The `app` directory contains the Android application source code, developed in Java, providing the user interface and core functionalities.

-## Inspiration
-My CS major friends that think wearing the same hoodie everyday is okay, because "fashion and styling is time consuming".
+- **Python Backend**: The `data` directory includes Python scripts that handle data processing and backend logic, facilitating communication between the app and cloud services.

+- **Cloud SQL Integration**: The repository includes `cloud_sql_proxy` and `cloud_sql_proxy_win.exe`, enabling secure connections to Google Cloud SQL databases for data storage and retrieval.

 ## Tech Stack